Skip to content

 }

-• Line 13: Once again, we use the `using(stream)` syntax so that we don't have to explicitly close the stream with a `Close` operation.
-The stream is closed automatically when the `using` block ends.
+• line 13: once again, we use the syntax using(stream) to avoid having to explicitly close the flow with a Close.
+This is done automatically when the using.

-• Why use a try/catch block on lines 11 and 27?
-On line 13, we could specify a filename in the form /rep1/rep2/ .../file with a path /rep1/rep2/... that does not exist, making it impossible to create the file.
-An exception would then be thrown.
-There are other possible exception cases (disk full, insufficient permissions, etc.)
+• why a try / catch, lines 11 and 27 ? line 13, we could give a file name in the form /rep1/rep2/ .../file with a path /rep1/rep2/... that doesn't exist, making it impossible to create a file.
+An exception would then be launched.
+There are other possible exceptions (full disk, insufficient rights, etc.)

 1